Persistence and Mattering in Undergraduate Education Research Cluster

 College of Health Sciences

 Todd Womack is a social worker by profession.
-He currently serves as a lecturer and Academic Advisor at the University of Michigan- Flint, in the Social Work Department.
-Todd’s passion for racial equity and equality is evident in his continued dedication and work towards strengthening Flint neighborhoods and supporting realistic, solution-focused experiences.
-He continues to strive to decolonize learning experiences and to implement anti-racist and student-centered approaches to learning.
+He is also a lecturer and Academic Advisor at UM-Flint, in the Social Work Department.
+Todd’s passion for racial equity and equality is evident in his continued dedication to strengthening Flint neighborhoods and supporting realistic, solution-focused experiences.
+He continues to strive to decolonize learning experiences and implement anti-racist and student-centered approaches to learning.

 Publications & Presentations